OMC offers an effective way for smokers to overcome their tobacco addiction

 Ozarks Medical Center (OMC) and the American Lung Association will be offering the

-Freedom From Smoking program, a 8-week smoking cessation class for adults.
+Freedom From Smoking program, an 8-week smoking cessation class for adults.
 Meetings will be

-at 9:00 a.m., in the OMC Pulmonary Rehab Conference Room in the Shaw Building.
+11 at 9:00 a.m., in the OMC Pulmonary Rehab Conference Room in the Shaw

-You must be registered by June 30.
-There is no cost for the program, but
+Building.
+There is no cost for the program, but enrollment is required.

 As America’s gold standard smoking cessation program for over 25 years,

 Freedom From Smoking helps participants create personalized plans to overcome their tobacco

 With a recent new edition, the program is based on the latest research

 on addiction and behavior change.
 It approaches the difficulties of quitting

 Studies show that people who use the program are six times more likely